FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 The time is long past when The Road to Gandolfo would work as a movie.
 So much of the humor is grounded in the historical geo-political realities of the 1970s.
-The more topical humor balanced out the bawdiness and the sprinklings of broad comedy.
+That material could not be jettisoned without affecting the overall tone.
+The more topical humor balanced out the story’s bawdiness and the sprinklings of broad comedy.

 FOR THE NUMBER FIVE ROBERT LUDLUM NOVEL ON MY LIST CLICK HERE